Electricity for Engineers

 - Apply superposition principles and Kirchhoff's laws to solve circuit problems

-- Apply Thevenin’s equivalent circuit in simplifying the analysis of electrical circuits
+- Apply Thevenin’s equivalent circuit in the analysis and design of an electrical circuits

 The internal assessment/exam ratio (as stated in the University Calendar) is 50:50.
 There is no final exam.
 The final exam makes up 50% of the overall mark.